This website is for UK Healthcare Professionals only

 Anticholinergics are the most widely used treatment for OAB but can be associated with high rates of treatment discontinuation, mainly due to lack of efficacy and side effects.7-10 The beta-3 adrenergic agonist mirabegron is an option for patients who stop using anticholinergics.6 For patients in whom oral therapy is not effective, options include botulinum toxin type A, posterior tibial nerve stimulation, sacral neuromodulation and surgery.7-10

 Electrical stimulation of the posterior tibial nerve delivers electrical stimuli to the sacral micturition centre.
-Typically, the posterior tibial nerve is stimulated with a fine, 34-G needle, inserted just above the ankle.
-Treatment cycles typically consist of once-weekly treatments of 30 minutes for a total of 12 weeks.10
+Typically, the posterior tibial nerve is stimulated with a fine needle inserted just above the ankle.

 Sacral nerve stimulation